• Skip to primary navigation

 Why Not Giving Up Matters

-1. Querying is a numbers game
+1. Pitching is a numbers game

 The more you do it, the more you will reap the rewards of it.
-Every time I’ve had a row of two or three bad months, I’ve realized that they’ve followed a busy period in which I’ve neglected my marketing.
+Every time I’ve had a row of two or three difficult months, I’ve realized they’ve followed a busy period in which I’ve neglected my marketing.
 And each time I’ve realized that, I’ve committed myself to 40+ hours a week of it.

 Every single time I’ve done this, I break into new markets, build new relationships, and get more work than I can handle.